Get a great article like this in your Inbox each month

 This includes data like the:

-• number of surgeries performed
+• Number of surgeries performed

-• facilities where surgeries are performed
+• Facilities where surgeries are performed

-• number of surgeries per surgeon
+• Number of surgeries per surgeon

-• amount of and reasons for cancellations, and
+• Amount of and reasons for cancellations, and

-• number of surgeries that have been recommended but not yet scheduled.
+• Number of surgeries that have been recommended but not yet scheduled

 Some EHR & PM platforms offer reporting capabilities that can provide some of the items mentioned above.
 But digging deeper and ascertaining more information about surgeries may be more challenging.
-Given that surgeries usually account for ~40% of a practice’s revenue, it’s critical that managers have access to the data they need.

-Scheduling Surgery Process: The Ball is in Your Court…
+Surgery Scheduling Process: The Ball is in Your Court

 We’ve laid out the best practices for surgery scheduling for you, but don’t feel overwhelmed and like you have to change all of your processes all at once.
 Just choose your favorite tips (or highest priorities!) and start there.
 Then you can implement and sit back and watch your scheduling surgery process soar!